-- Operations by commercial turbojet aircraft should be between the hours of 7:00 am -9:30 pm. and general aviation aircraft adhere to this same voluntary curfew. - A preferential runway program that requests that all aircraft depart to the south and arrive from the south when wind/weather conditions permit.
+- Operations by commercial turbojet aircraft should be between the hours of 7:00 am 9:30 pm.
+In 2022, the voluntary curfew for general aviation operations was expanded to these hours. - A preferential runway program that requests that all aircraft depart to the south and arrive from the south when wind/weather conditions permit.